yefy/log4rs/docs/Configuration.md

 The `init_file` function takes the path to a config file as well as a `Deserializers` object which is responsible for instantiating the various objects specified by the config file.
 The following section covers the exact configuration syntax.
-Examples of both the programmatic and configuration files can be found in the
+Examples of both the programatic and configuration files can be found in the
 [examples directory](https://github.com/estk/log4rs/tree/main/examples).